Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Introduction

-This paper generalizes the work of \cite{besbes2015surprising}, who constructed a dynamic pricing algorithm in a monopoly setting in which a single firm chooses a price to maximize expected revenue without knowledge of the true underlying demand curve.
-Although consideration of a competitive environment is complicated, we are still able to obtain notable results, and, if the market is a monopoly, these findings are consistent with the results of \cite{besbes2015surprising}.

-We propose a data-driven equilibrium pricing (DDEP) algorithm to solve the dynamic pricing decisions of each firm in competition.
-As the true demand curve is unknown, each firm must estimate a demand curve via a linear approximation scheme in which prices are varied to develop better pricing strategies.
-Throughout the paper, we use period~$t$ or, equivalently, time~$t$.
-Let $p^{i\ast}_t$ denote the equilibrium price of firm $i$ at time $t$, which is obtained by the estimated demand curve of firm $i$ at time~$t$, and let $p^{-i}_t$ denote the prices of other competitors.
-A \emph{clairvoyant} model implies that a firm has knowledge of the underlying demand curve and the distribution of demand shocks.
-The goal of learning is to make $p^i_t$ converge to the clairvoyant equilibrium price of firm $i$, $p^{i\ast}$, as $t$ grows large.
-Note that a learning scheme in which the difference between $p^i_t$ and $p^{i\ast}$ will eventually converge to zero is called \textit{complete} learning; otherwise, it is termed \textit{incomplete} learning.
-In a competitive environment, it is not possible for a firm to achieve complete learning alone due to the influence of strategies employed by competitors.
-Our synchronised pricing algorithm ensures that all firms in the market jointly adjust their prices to achieve complete learning.
+We propose a competitive demand learning (CDL) algorithm to solve the dynamic pricing decisions of each firm in competition.
+As the true demand curve is unknown, each firm estimates a demand curve via a linear approximation.
+Firms submit their estimated demands to the platform where an equilibrium pricing which will be later used to collect new demand information can be produced.
+The process is termed \emph{learning and earning} in the literature.
+Throughout this paper, we use period~$t$ or, equivalently, time~$t$.
+Let $p^{i}_t$ denote the price of firm $i$ at time $t$, and let $p^{-i}_t$ denote the prices of the other competitors.
+A firm is called a \emph{clairvoyant} firm if the firm has knowledge of the underlying demand curve and the distribution of demand shocks.
+If all firms are clairvoyant, they will set price at the clairvoyant Nash equilibrium $\mathbf{p}^\ast$, where $\mathbf{p}^\ast$ denotes the vector consisting of all firms' prices.
+The goal of CDL is to make $p^i_t$ converge to the clairvoyant equilibrium price of firm $i$, $p^{i\ast}$, as $t$ grows large.
+The learning process is called \textit{complete} learning if the collected demand information is enough to make the estimated parameters converge to the true values; otherwise, it is termed \textit{incomplete} learning.
+In a competitive environment, it is hard for a firm to achieve complete learning alone due to the influence of strategies employed by competitors.

-In an alternative scenario, in which some firms have knowledge of the demand function and the distribution of demand shocks, such firms may be unwilling to engage in price experimentation.
-Therefore, we propose a modified DDEP algorithm to account for this.
-In such cases, the approximate demand function does not estimate the effects of firms with known demand, an idea originating from work by \cite{cooper2015learning}.
-However, our mechanism requires all that firms set prices simultaneously.
-As a result of the information asymmetry, the pricing of firms with unknown demand will not be affected by the firms with the knowledge of the demand curves; however, the pricing of the firms with the knowledge of the demand curves will be affected by firms with unknown demand.